w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 You can delegate your vote to another account and even attach a "Conviction" to the delegation.
 Navigate to the ["Accounts" tab on Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) and click on the three vertical dots and select "Delegate democracy votes" option for the account of your choice.
-Then you would be presented with a pop up window which lets you enter the account details of delegated account, delegated amount and conviction.
+Then you would be presented with a pop-up window which lets you enter the account details of the delegated account, delegated amount and conviction.
 You can enter the relevant details and click on the delegate button and then sign and submit the transaction.

 ![delegate](../assets/democracy/delegate-vote.png)

-Your delegation will count toward whatever the account you delegated for votes on until you explicitly undelegate your vote.
+Your delegation will count toward whatever account you delegated for votes on until you explicitly undelegate your vote.

 :::tip Query the chain state for an account's delegation preferences